gdcc/exporter-transformer/README.md

 After copying the resulting `transformer.json`, together with the provided `config.jar`, you will have a customized RO-Crate exporter (listed as "CSV RO-Crate" by default).

+### Debug XML

+This exporter outputs the XML version of the native JSON format that can be transformed with XSLT.

+### Short example XML

+This exporter copies only the title, the author names and the filenames of the dataset version, and outputs them in an XML document.

 ## Developer guide

 The easiest way to start is to write JavasCript code.
 You can use the provided [Croissant](/examples/croissant/js/croissant.js) code as the start point.
 You will need to restart the server after changing that code.
 Note that the exporters use caching, you will need to either to wait until the cache is expired or delete the cached exporter output manually to see the changes.